 Jonathan Bricker, PhD, is founder and leader of the Health And Behavioral Innovations in Technology (HABIT) Group.
-A licensed clinical psychologist, he is a Full Member (equivalent to Full Professor) in the Division of Public Health Sciences at the Fred Hutchinson Cancer Research Center.
+A licensed clinical psychologist, he is a Full Professor in the Division of Public Health Sciences at the Fred Hutchinson Cancer Research Center.
 He is also an Affiliate Professor in the Department of Psychology at the University of Washington.
 His research currently focuses on developing and testing innovative interventions for health behavior change, especially those delivered in technology platforms.
 He has been applying this expertise to smoking cessation and plans to expand to other key health behaviors.
 He has served as principal investigator or co-investigator on a variety of NIH research projects.
 Among his current research grants, he has a total of $14 million in NIH grants for the “WebQuit”, "iCanQuit", and "TALK" study of Acceptance and Commitment Therapy for adult smoking cessation, comparing Acceptance & Commitment Therapy with traditional Cognitive Behavioral Therapy via web, smartphone app, and telephone.
 He has published over 70 peer-reviewed research articles in major scientific journals.
 Currently, he serves as Senior Editor of the journal Addiction - the highest impact substance abuse journal and was recently a regular member of NIH Community Level Health Promotion (CLHP) Study Section.
 Dr. Bricker received his PhD in Clinical Psychology from the University of Washington.

 Noreen Watson, PhD, is a NIDA-funded Postdoctoral Research Fellow Researcher for the HABIT Group.
 During her graduate training, her research focused on examining the mechanisms by which social anxiety is a risk factor for risky health behaviors—particularly cigarette smoking.
 She was awarded an NRSA F32 to develop a web-based smoking cessation intervention for smokers with social anxiety that is founded in Acceptance and Commitment Therapy.
 She is also collaborating on several HABIT projects to develop expertise in designing, tailoring, and empirically testing technology-based smoking interventions for the general population of adult smokers as well as for smokers with co-occurring psychiatric disorders.
 Dr. Watson completed her clinical internship at the University of Washington Medical School in Behavioral Medicine/Neuropsychology and received her PhD in Clinical Psychology from Texas Tech University in 2015.